-In today's fast-paced world, a good night's sleep has become somewhat of an indulgence, falling down our list of priorities behind work, chores, social time, and entertainment.
-But sleep should not be a luxury—it is a vital part of life, as important to your physical and mental health as food and water.
+In today's fast-paced world, a good night's sleep has become somewhat of an indulgence.
+It has fallen down our list of priorities behind work, chores, social time, and entertainment.
+But sleep should not be a luxury.
+It’s a vital part of life as important to your physical and mental health as food and water.

-Understanding the need for sleep is a relatively new research field, and scientists continue to study what happens to the body during sleep and why the process of sleep is so essential.
-We do know that sleep is necessary to maintain critical body functions, restore energy, repair muscle tissue, and allow the brain to process new information.
+Understanding the need for sleep is a relatively new research field.
+Scientists continue to study what happens to the body during sleep and why the process of sleep is so essential.
+We do know that sleep is necessary to:

-Think of a sleep-deprived body as a car with a flat tire; the car is running, but it’s moving slowly with fewer capabilities and less power.
-And the longer you drive in that condition, the more you'll damage the car.
+Think of a sleep-deprived body as a car with a flat tire.
+The car is running, but it’s moving slowly with fewer capabilities and less power.
+The longer you drive in that condition, the more you'll damage the car.

 Our Problems Sleeping

 Our sleep habits change as we age.
-Most experts agree that an average adult needs approximately eight hours of sleep per night.
+The National Institutes of Health (NIH) says the average adult needs approximately seven to eight hours of sleep per night.
 School-aged children need at least 10 hours per night, and teens need nine to 10 hours per night.

-But sleep assessment is not just about quantity; sleep quality is equally important.
+But sleep assessment is not just about quantity.
+Sleep quality is equally important.
 There are two main types of sleep: rapid eye movement (REM) sleep and non-REM sleep.
 Non-REM sleep is divided into four stages that range from light sleep to deep sleep.
 All stages of sleep are important, but deep sleep and REM sleep are the most critical.
-It is during these stages that the important restorative functions of sleep take place.
+It’s during these stages that the important restorative functions of sleep take place.